-Depending on the variety, pumpkins normally take between 90 and 120 days from planting seed to maturity.
+Depending on the variety, regular pumpkins and heirloom pumpkins normally take between 90 and 120 days from planting seed to maturity.
 Early varieties like Darling and Early King will be ready in 90 days.
 Knucklehead pumpkins such as Sanchez and mildew resistant varieties such as Apogee will mature in 95 days.

 If pumpkin carving is your intent, many of the traditional carving types, need the longer growing season of 120 days.